istio/istio/pilot/doc/service-registry.md

 "gitCommit=aeiou234,region=us-east", will give all instances of v1 of service catalog.mystore.com

-In the absence of a multiple versions, each service has a service has a default version that consists of all its instances.
+In the absence of a multiple versions, each service has a default version that consists of all its instances.
 For e.g., if pods under catalog.mystore.com did not have any tags associated with them, Istio would consider catalog.mystore.com as a service with just one